Metro Davao: Government

 Prior to the creation of the Metropolitan Davao Development Authority in 2022, Metro Davao had its three own development and governance councils, namely: Davao Integrated Development Program Board, Metropolitan Davao Committee, and Metropolitan Davao Management Office.
 Davao Integrated Development Program Board served as the metropolitan area's development council, since Metro Davao not only defines the LGUs in the said metropolitan area, but also all of Davao Region.
 As such, it was not an administrative political unit but an agglomeration of independent local government units, the third level government in the Philippine political system.
 With Republic Act No. 11708 signed into effect in 2022 however, the then newly created Metropolitan Davao Development Authority will replace the provisional entities that are overseeing the affairs of the metropolis, thus effectively turning Metro Davao into an administrative political unit in the same level as Metro Manila.
 It is considered to be a special development and administrative region.

 Definitions of Metro Davao

-As years passed on, the definitions of Metro Davao had changed in recent years.
-Metro Davao, as of now, has taken on three identical geographical definitions, namely:
+As the years passed, the definitions of Metro Davao have changed in recent years.
+The following are the three identical geographical definitions: